 RootsMagic also has a WebHints feature, which automatically searches Ancestry.com’s extensive collections of family trees, records and photos for matches to your ancestors.
-RootsMagic already provided searching of FamilySearch, Findmypast and MyHeritage.
-The addition of searching for Ancestry.com records and syncing of family tree data makes the program a research hub for all the largest genealogy websites.
+RootsMagic also provides searching of FamilySearch, Findmypast and MyHeritage.
+This makes RootsMagic a research hub for all the largest genealogy websites.

 RootsMagic Essentials, the free version of the program, lets you upload your family file to Ancestry.com, download an online tree from Ancestry.com and get new WebHints.
 But you’ll need the paid version to fully sync your tree between RootsMagic and Ancestry.

-This allows you to upload a RootsMagic file and attached media on your computer to a new tree on Ancestry.com.
-Give the new Ancestry tree a name and make it either Public or Private.
+“Upload and Connect” allows you to upload a RootsMagic file and attached media from your computer to a new tree on Ancestry.com.
+Give the new Ancestry.com tree a name and make it either Public or Private.

-5. When a new person appears in either your RootsMagic file or Ancestry tree, you have several options.
+When a new person appears in either your RootsMagic file or Ancestry tree, you have several options: